MicrosoftDocs/windows-ai-docs/docs/directml/gpu-tensorflow-plugin.md

 ```

-## STEP 4: Install tensorflow-directml-plugin
+## STEP 5: Install tensorflow-directml-plugin
-Downloading this package will automatically route operators to your DirectML device without the need for any changes in your existing scripts.
+Installing this package automatically enables the DirectML backend for existing scripts without any code changes.

 ```
 pip install tensorflow-directml-plugin
 ```
+> [!NOTE]
+> If your training scripts hardcodes the device string to something other than `"GPU"` may throw errors.

 Alternatively, the package can be built from the source.
-[Instructions for building `tensorflow-directml-plugin` from source >](https://github.com/microsoft/tensorflow-directml-plugin/blob/main/BUILD.md)
+[Instructions for building `tensorflow-directml-plugin` from source](https://github.com/microsoft/tensorflow-directml-plugin/blob/main/BUILD.md)

 ## TensorFlow with DirectML samples and feedback
 Check out [our samples](https://github.com/microsoft/DirectML/tree/master/TensorFlow) or utilize your exisiting model scripts.
-If you run into issues or have feedback on the TensorFlow with DirectML package, then please [connect with our team](https://github.com/microsoft/tensorflow-directml-plugin/issues).
+If you run into issues or have feedback on the TensorFlow-DirectML-Plugin package, then please [connect with our team](https://github.com/microsoft/tensorflow-directml-plugin/issues).